 The forward-looking management of jobs and skills (or Strategic Workforce Planning) is sometimes seen as a constraint, it is a demanding process.
 When it is supported by a proven methodology, it constitutes an important opportunity for the management policy of skills.
 It allows you to obtain a global vision of the company and a better understanding of how skills should evolve.

-The Strategic Workforce Planning approach to the management of skills
+The approach Strategic Workforce Planning for managing skills

 According to our barometer conducted with Actance in November 2022, 49% of companies have not conducted a formal Strategic Workforce Planning process, but 64% of them will do so this year.
 This forward-looking management can lead to more innovation in the management of the company's assets, improving the detection and development of the organization's talents.
 Finally, it enables informed decisions to be made, based on and aligned with the company's strategic priorities.
 The obligation to maintain and grow the employability of employees consists of 7 steps: